nomeski80/OGK.Tattoo/README.md

 ## User Experience UX

-OGK Tattoos is an independant small local busines in the heart of Shrewsbury.
+OGK Tattoos is an independant small busines in the heart of Shrewsbury.
 The owner of the shop Karm would like to promote his business and to foster a wecloming professional and creative space for people to come to.
-The urpose of this website to to showcase the talet the OGK tatoo artists have and to both inspire people who may be thinking about getting a new tattoo.
+The purpose of this website is to showcase all of the talent the OGK tattoo artists have and to inspire people who may be thinking about getting a new tattoo.
 Tattoos are big commitments and some people will want to do a lot of research before they fully commit.
-For this reason the website needs to look clean and simple.
+For this reason the website needs to look clean, simple and trustworthy.
 It should be easy to navigate and allow the user to quickly be able to gain the information needed.

 The artist themselevs will then be able to showcase their work and to help people to easily contact them with any questions or enquiries.